 That’s not to say the SAT essay totally mirrors that kind of writing.
 But by improving your overall writing ability as you study for the SAT, you’ll be honing a skill that you’ll be using for years to come.

-Of course, the new SAT essay doesn’t boil down only to writing but also to understanding the specific format, and what the graders are expecting of you.
-The following tips will help you become both a better writer and better equipped to do well on the new essay.
+Of course, the SAT essay doesn’t boil down only to writing but also to understanding the specific format, and what the graders are expecting of you.
+These tips (described in more detail below) will help you become both a better writer and better equipped to do well on the new essay.
+And when you’re done, check out the Magoosh SAT study guide for even more tips and tricks for SAT writing and grammar.

-So the SAT essay has changed.
-As in really changed.
-No longer will you have to argue a point using contrived examples from either history or your personal life.
+So the SAT essay has changed as of 2016.
+If you’re familiar with the “old” (pre-2016) format, no longer will you have to argue a point using contrived examples from either history or your personal life.
 Instead you are going to read a complex, opinion-driven essay.
 And here’s the kicker: you will not be asked whether you agree or disagree with the author’s point.
 Instead, you are going to write an essay that discusses how the writer goes about trying to persuade his or her audience.

 This is not easy to do; I’m guessing, you’ve never written an essay exactly like this.
 Therefore, read some of the essay samples and the responses online to see exactly how one goes about discussing how a writer persuades his or her audience.